AntonOresten/aquaternion/README.md

 # aquaternion

-This package includes classes that can be used for calculating 3-dimensional translation and rotation.
+This package includes classes that can be used for calculating 3-dimensional translation and rotation using Quaternion algebra.

 ## Installation